itskshitija/SpicyFood-Customer-Segmentation-using-Tableau/README.md

 # SpicyFood - Customer Segmentation: RFM Analysis using Tableau

 ## Overview
+This project focuses on creating a Customer Segmentation Dashboard for SpicyFood Management using Tableau.
+The goal is to classify customers into meaningful segments based on their purchasing behavior and demographics, enabling the business to make informed, data-driven decisions.

+Using the RFM (Recency, Frequency, Monetary) model, customers are grouped into categories such as Champions, Loyal Customers, Potential Loyalists, Promising, and At Risk, among others.
+These segments provide insights into customer value, engagement, and retention opportunities.

+The analysis incorporates factors like age, customer tiers, and average bill per customer to better understand customer patterns.
+The provided dataset includes essential details like Customer ID, Purchase Frequency, Bill Amount, Recency, and other relevant attributes.

+The final Tableau dashboard delivers an interactive and visually appealing representation of these insights, helping SpicyFood Management to:
+- Identify high-value customers.
+- Re-engage at-risk customers.
+- Enhance retention strategies.
+- Optimize marketing campaigns.

+## Introduction
 This project involves **RFM Analysis (Recency, Frequency, and Monetary)** to segment customers based on their purchase behavior and provide actionable insights for better business decisions.
 The analysis is visualized using an interactive **Tableau Dashboard**.

 ## [View My Tableau Dashboard](https://public.tableau.com/views/Kshitija_SpicyFood_Dashboard1_6/Dashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)